 Step 3: Now you can choose to download the image directly to your computer desktop.

-Example: a long article I recently published: best Mac cleaner including free App.
+Example: a long article I recently published.

 Side note: I saw that this feature is still in BETA, so it’s not guaranteed that Firefox will keep it.
 But by the time this post was last updated, this feature is still accessible.
 Also, the most popular web browser like Apple Safari or Google Chrome doesn’t offer this feature yet.